puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## An introduction to the quest tool

 Each time you start a new quest, the `quest` tool uses Puppet to set up everything you'll need to complete that quest.
-In this case, it created new containerized node that we will use to guide you through the Puppet agent installation.
+In this case, we're going to be teaching you about the Puppet agent and showing you how to install it on a new system, so the quest tool has prepared that system for you.
+(In the background, the quest tool uses a tool called Docker to quickly create and destroy lightweight containerized nodes as needed before each quest.)
+We'll move on to that installation in a moment, but first let's review a couple more features of the quest tool.

-The `quest` tool has some other features that will help you keep on track as you work through this guide.
-You can use the `--help` flag to list the available subcommands.
+First, go ahead and use the `--help` flag with the `quest` command to list the available subcommands.

 <div class = "lvm-task-number"><p>Task 1:</p></div>